kma-code/PyTorch_STDP/README.md

-# snnTorch STDP: Efficient implementation of spike-timing-dependent plasticity in snnTorch/PyTorch
+# PyTorch STDP: Efficient implementation of spike-timing-dependent plasticity in PyTorch

-I was surprised that I couldn't find an efficient implementation of STDP for use in snnTorch anywhere.
+I was surprised that I couldn't find an efficient implementation of STDP anywhere.
 So here it is: a fast PyTorch implementation for offline STDP.

 ## How to install